 - MRRU (N/A): ROHC segmentation is not used.

-5.7.4 Header compression
+5.7.4 Header compression using ROHC

-If header compression is configured, the header compression protocol generates two types of output packets:
+If ROHC is configured, the ROHC protocol generates two types of output packets:

-- compressed packets, each associated with one PDCP SDU;
+- ROHC compressed packets, each associated with one PDCP SDU;

 - standalone packets not associated with a PDCP SDU, i.e. interspersed ROHC feedback.

-A compressed packet is associated with the same PDCP SN and COUNT value as the related PDCP SDU.
+A ROHC compressed packet is associated with the same PDCP SN and COUNT value as the related PDCP SDU.
 The header compression is not applicable to the SDAP header and the SDAP Control PDU if included in the PDCP SDU.

 Interspersed ROHC feedback are not associated with a PDCP SDU.
 They are not associated with a PDCP SN and are not ciphered.